You are currently viewing Paint Color Review: Benjamin Moore Chantilly Lace OC-65

 Is Chantilly Lace White a Good Trim and Cabinet color?

 Yes!
-Again, I think it looks especially pretty in homes with cooler color palettes and in spaces that have marble or white quartz counters.
+Again, we think it looks especially pretty in homes with cooler color palettes and in spaces that have marble or white quartz counters.

 Can I Paint the Walls Chantilly Lace?

 Yes!
-If you’re planning to use Chantilly Lace as a trim color as well, simply vary the sheen or finish to get a little dimension and definition between surfaces (i.e., satin finish for cabinets and trim, flat or eggshell finish for walls, flat for ceilings).
+If you’re planning to use this white as a trim color as well, simply vary the sheen or finish to get a little dimension and definition between surfaces (i.e., satin or semi-gloss finish for cabinets and trim, eggshell or matte finish for walls, flat finish for ceilings).

 This pretty living room used Chantilly Lace on walls and trim in different sheens.

-Is This a Good Paint Color For My Exterior?
+Is Chantilly Lace a Good Paint Color For My Exterior?

 Siding is Ben Moore Chantilly Lace OC-65.
 Louvers and front door are Sherwin Williams Hitching Post Black DCR 108.
 Foundation and window trim are Sherwin Williams Ellie Gray 7650